apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 Download installer `apitestbase-{{ site.atb_release_version }}.exe` from the [latest release page](https://github.com/apitestbase/apitestbase-release/releases/tag/{{ site.atb_release_version }}){:target="_blank"}.

 Double click the installer and follow through the normal Windows application installation process.
+You will likely get a warning dialog from Windows Defender SmartScreen, because the app hasn't been digitally signed by a Microsoft trusted Certificate Authority (which is not free).
+Click 'More info' on the dialog, and click 'Run anyway' to proceed installing API Test Base.

 Once the installation finishes, you can launch API Test Base from Start Menu or Desktop shortcut.